hackeriet/pyhackeriet/README.md

 ## Update databases

+The door into hackeriet will automatically download new card data every minute.
-The doors will automatically download card data every 60 minutes.
+The other doors (don't really know) will automatically download card data every 60 minutes.

 For brus, see the psql log on brus.hackeriet.no -- or fix the integration.